The Cambridge Security Initiative

 Home University Financial Aid

-If you will be receiving financial aid and intend to use this to pay all/some of the ISI fees, disbursement dates may delay your ability to pay the fee.
-In such a case it may be possible for you to secure your place by paying a £500 deposit, settling the balance once your aid is released.
+If a student will be receiving financial aid and intends to use it to pay all or part of the ISI fees, the disbursement dates may delay their ability to pay the fee on time.
+In such cases, it may be possible for them to secure their place by paying a £500 deposit and settling the balance once their aid is released.
 Please contact isioperations@thecsi.org.uk to discuss such arrangements at the earliest opportunity.

 Dates